Marketing with Displays: Color Theory

 Clean, youth, absence, pure

 There's a reason most published material is done on a white background.
 White is often considered a non-color and provides negative space.
 Black on white looks clean and practical, while pink looks youthful and red looks exciting.
 There really isn't a color that doesn't work on white.
+That said, silver can begin to look diminished by white, while gold stands out.
 When pure white is too bright, go with a cream or off-white to mute the background and soften edges.
 Clear is included in this family and tends to go well with most colors.
-Silver can begin to look diminished by white, while gold stands out.

 Traditional, serious, sleek, balanced